amirmasoud92/ZF_Neural_Decoding/README.md

 If you use this repository in your work, please cite:
 Ahmadi A, Robotka H, Gahr M, Theunissen F (2025).
-"Decoding Temporal Features of Birdsong Through Neural Activity Analysis."
+"Decoding Temporal Features of Vocal Signals Through Ensemble Neural Activity Analysis."
 under review. https://doi.org/10.1101/2025.04.15.XXXXXX